mzdb/mzdb-specs/README.md

 ms_level INTEGER NOT NULL, // 1, 2, 3...
 acquisition_mode TEXT NOT NULL, // DDA/DIA
-activation_type TEXT NOT NULL, // CID, ETD, HCD... min_mz REAL NOT NULL, // min m/z of the layer max_mz REAL NOT NULL, // max m/z of the layer min_parent_mz REAL, // DIA only
+activation_type TEXT NOT NULL, // CID, ETD, HCD... min_mz REAL NOT NULL, // min m/z of this channel max_mz REAL NOT NULL, // max m/z of this channel min_parent_mz REAL, // DIA only and ms_level > 1
-max_parent_mz REAL, // DIA only
+max_parent_mz REAL, // DIA only and ms_level > 1
 param_tree TEXT
 )
 </pre>